Melania Trump's Spokeswoman Is Taking Notes From Donald — But Should We Really Care?

-Melania Trump has shown a penchant for her husband’s favourite move: if you don’t like your press coverage, attack the press.
+Melania Trump has shown a penchant for her husband’s favorite move: if you don’t like your press coverage, attack the press.

 Her deputy chief of staff for communications, Stephanie Grisham, penned an op-ed published on CNN in response to a CNN contributor’s criticism of the first lady.
 In it, Grisham attempted to remind people of the philanthropic missions undertaken by Melania Trump, but its overarching message reminds us that the Trumps have a pattern of deflecting criticism against them and redirecting it toward the media.